CityPlace (Downtown West Palm Beach): Prior to completion

 However, by the early 1990s, the project was discontinued after Rolfs exhausted his personal fortune and due to defaulted loans, foreclosures, lawsuits, and a recession.
-Then-Mayor of West Palm Beach Nancy Graham and the city acquired the land in 1995 using a multimillion-dollar loan and eminent domain.
+Then-Mayor of West Palm Beach Nancy M. Graham and the city acquired the land in 1995 using a multimillion-dollar loan and eminent domain.
 On August 1, 1996, three proposals for developing the former Uptown/Downtown project area were presented to the city of West Palm Beach - CityPlace, KravisPlace, and Millennium.
 Each proposal called for keeping the historical church and constructing hundreds of thousands of square feet for stores, hundreds or tens of thousands of square feet for a movie theater, tens of thousands of square feet for restaurants, hundreds of thousands of square feet for office space, and thousands of hotel rooms and apartment units.
 The teams planning the proposals were scheduled to present further details in early October.
 However, on September 30, the team bidding for Millennium withdrew.

 The city commission made their final decision regarding future use of the site of the formerly proposed Downtown/Uptown project in October 1996.
 Commissioners voted 5-1 to approve the $375 million project called CityPlace, proposed by Himmel & Co., the Related Cos., the O'Connor Group, and the Related Group.
 Their plan included an 18 to 24 screen movie theater and a number of restaurants, upscale stores, apartments, and office buildings.
 Overall, about 2000000 sqft of land development was approved.
-In return, the city agreed to invest $75 million for construction of streets, parking garages, and plazas, with $20 million already borrowed for purchasing land.
+In return, the city agreed to invest $75 million for the construction of streets, parking garages, and plazas, with $20 million already borrowed for purchasing land.